 Care for aging populations

-In the Master of Science in aging, you’ll have the opportunity to develop the skills needed to work with a variety of professionals and the expertise to promote the well-being of older adults.
+In the Master of Science in aging, you will have the opportunity to develop the skills needed to work with a variety of professionals and the gain the expertise to promote the well-being of older adults.

 During the program, you’ll learn the following: